Looking for a Used Range Rover Sport in your area?

 Adaptive Cruse Control allows the driver to maintain a choice of four programmed, time based following ranges.
 The system slows the Sport as the gap to the following vehicle narrows and then increases speed when the road clears.
 Get too close and an alarm sounds.

 The Range Rover Sport has earned considerable praise from owners and testers for its on-road ride quality, off-road capabilities, ample power supply, Rover's cutting edge 4x4 technology, and interior refinement.
 Shortcomings are few, but more finical reviewers would like to see a more aggressive base model and some additional cargo room.

-Talk about the 2006 Land Rover Range Rover Sport
+What's your take on the 2006 Land Rover Range Rover Sport?

 Land Rover Range Rover Sport Questions